dfilppi/cfyx/README.md

 ### Theory of operation

 The goal _cfyx_ is to simplify life for those who use the Cloudify CLI a lot.
 It does this by storing some state in your $HOME/.cfyx directory.
 All commmands to _cfyx_ get ultimately passed through to _cfy_, but potential changed or enhanced.
+For the execution/deployment tracking to work, you need to use _cfyx_ for all Cloudify CLI interactions.
 Note that currently _cfyx_ is not tenant aware, IOW it doesn't have separate state for each tenant.
 Note also that partial commands work, e.g. _cfyx can_ will trigger a cancel of the last execution.

 ### Commands